 They were able to own cutlery.

-There is also growing evidence that our own court system in America is degrading due to similar issues.
-Various ethnic groups on juries are showing that they will protect “their own” at higher rates and convict “the others”.
+There is also growing evidence that our court system is degrading.
+The various ethnic groups on juries in America will protect “their own” at higher rates and convict “the others”.
 This is a warning sign that immigrants and groups are not assimilating.
 That group identity and differing cultures are clearly taking precedent over being an American.

 The mainstream media often questions why trust in our system and institutions is falling so sharply.
-It’s largely because they were set up and built by one culture.
-One people.
-They were not built for various differing cultures to operate within them.
-It’s the same reason for why race relations seem to be going backwards today.
-People are choosing to identify with their race and distinct culture first, instead of being an American above all else.
-This is the threat of multiculturalism.
+It’s because they were set up and built by one people.
+They were not built to operate within various differing cultures and peoples.
+Things are getting more chaotic because we no longer share the same values.
+Groups that were once miniscule and could be ignored, now make up meaningful percentages of the population.
+There is no unified vision of what Rome should be, meaning there can be no Rome.
+People now openly identify with their race or distinct cultural identities, instead of first being an American.
+If this path is not reversed, America’s social fabric will continue to deteriorate.
+This is the underlying threat of multiculturalism.

 We Don’t Need Mass Immigration:

-One thing you hear a lot from the multiculturalism supporters is that due to falling birth rates, America needs to continuously and blindly accept more and more immigration.
+One thing you hear a lot is that due to falling birth rates, America needs to continuously accept more and more immigration.
 While the birth rate and population point is true, the solution being mass immigration and multiculturalism is 100% wrong.
-This combination will simply lead to exactly what we are trying to avoid… the destruction of America.
+This combination will simply lead to exactly what they are trying to avoid… the destruction of America.

-What we truly need is domestic and economic policies along with social incentives to support having more children and starting families.
-Immigration of course will still be a major part of America’s future and our population growth, but it needs to be restrictive and selective, just as we did with the Immigration Act of 1924.
+What we truly need is domestic policies and social incentives to support having more children and starting families.
+Immigration can still be a major part of America’s future and our population goals, but it needs to be restrictive and selective just as we did with the Immigration Act of 1924.
 We need to choose the countries and cultures that best assimilate and further advance America.
-Indiscriminately flooding the country with third-world, low-skilled men from Haiti, Somalia or various Muslim nations will not contribute to American culture or continue our way of life.
-We owe our children and grandchildren the opportunity to experience the same America that the men before us gave to us.
+Indiscriminately flooding the country with third-world, low-skilled men from Haiti, Somalia or various Muslim nations will not continue the American culture or our way of life.
+We owe our children and grandchildren the opportunity to experience the same America that the men before us left us.

 What we need is the opposite of what China did with their One-Child Policy.
 Incredibly, when politicians and academics suggest that America needs endless mass migration to compete with China, they never mention that China is not doing it themselves.
-In fact, China is doing almost the exact opposite.
-They are incredibly focused on building and maintaining strong national unity, even though they face similar population trends.
-They are operating under restrictive immigration conditions very similar to America after the Immigration Act of 1924.
-I will remind you again that those policies led to America’s strongest cultural and social cohesion possibly ever in the decades following their enactment.
-China is fully aware that our national unity and common purpose at the time was a major contributing factor to our success in WW2.
+In fact, China is incredibly focused on building and maintaining a strong national unity.
+They are actually operating under restrictive immigration conditions very similar to America after the Immigration Act of 1924.
+Which, I will remind you again, led to America’s strongest cultural and social cohesion possibly ever in the decades following it’s enactment.
+China is fully aware that our national unity and common purpose at the time was a major factor in our success during WW2.

 Conclusion: